The year abroad

 Here are samples of the main files you need for your applications: grade transcript, references, letter of motivation.
+This might help you for your writing.
 You also need the BO fonts to make sure the layout stays the same - meaning page breaks must be where the pdf transcript from your self-service area are.
 Check if Word tells you it's the Calibri font - then you have not installed the fonts (correctly).
 Contact me if you need help.
 Your modified transcript MUST look the same as the original one - same page breaks etc. I will sign and stamp your pdf or word files.
 For some universities, it is helpful to have the provisory Bachelor's degree document which I can issue in August or whenever you are finished with thesis and viva (Kolloquium).

 Provided you did your thesis&viva in year 3 with us (i.e. before your year abroad), send host-university transcript to the coordinator.

 Check after two weeks if your HS Bo grade transcript contains this line (if not, contact the coordinator) "3000/3700/3701 Auslandsaufenthalt GE SS 15 1 BE 60"

 “Sobald uns [Prüfungsamt] der Ex-Antrag vorliegt, können diese abgeholt bzw. zugeschickt werden (per Einschreiben/Rückschein).“